amangup/coding-bootcamp/lecture10/webapp.md

 - This is a very simple html page
 - It sets the title to "Hello" (this shows up on the Titlebar of the browser window).
 - It has a body, in which we have a placeholder inside the `h1` tag (that will display the text as big and bold.)
-- This placeholder uses double curly braces in the start and the end, and expects the object `hello_world` - which it use to replace the placeholder with.
+- The placeholder uses double curly braces in the start and the end, and expects the object `hello_world` - which it uses to replace the placeholder with.

 ### Rendering a template
 - The act of replacing placeholders with concrete data in a template is called **rendering a template**.

-To use the template, we will need to modify the code in `home.py`
+To use the template, we will need to modify the code in `home.py` as follows:

 ```python
 import random